 Leave as is means do no improvements and minimal maintenance.

-Maintain, improve or develop means make waterfront street-ends more accessible for passive recreation uses such as walking, sitting on a bench, having a picnic, enjoying a view or launching a canoe.
+Maintain, improve or develop means making waterfront street-ends more accessible for passive recreation uses such as walking, sitting on a bench, having a picnic, enjoying a view or launching a canoe.

-Lease designated street ends means preserve easement interests while collecting rent to be used for the improvement of waterfront street-ends.
+Lease-designated street ends means preserving easement interests while collecting rent to be used for the improvement of waterfront street-ends.

-Vacate and sell street ends means vacate the street at fair market pursuant to RCW 35.79.035.
+Vacate and sell street ends means vacating the street at fair market pursuant to RCW 35.79.035.

 In addition to the above recommendations, PRAB members also recommended to the City Council that the City should: